Where to place a carbon monoxide detector, and how it works

 - Contact a professional to test every fossil fuel-burning appliance in your home, plus any other possible source of carbon monoxide to prevent a future incident.

-Acting quickly is essential if your alarm goes off, because low doses of carbon monoxide over long periods can be just as dangerous as sudden exposure in ultra-high doses.
+Acting quickly is essential if your alarm goes off.
+Low doses of carbon monoxide over long periods can be just as dangerous as sudden exposure in ultra-high doses.

 Sources and references